KC135Q/week1-refactor-seo/README.md

-# week1-refactor-seo
-Week 1 Challenge
+# Week 1 Challenge - Refactor for SEO

+### About the challenge
+- Look at `Markdown cheatsheet for github`